Key Features

 - Built with Rust for optimal performance and safety, powered by tokio and hyper

-- Supports TCP, TLS, HTTP1, and HTTP2, including HTTP upgrading and WebSocket functionality
+- Supports TCP, UDP, TLS, HTTP1, and HTTP2, including HTTP upgrading and WebSocket functionality

 - Easily deployable single binary with a built-in WebUI